wultra/powerauth-crypto/powerauth-docs/source/tutorial/internet-banking.md

 ### Blocking, unblocking and removing activation

 To block an activation with given `activationId`, call the `blockActivation` method of the `PowerAuthServiceClient` instance.
+Only activations in `ACTIVE` state can be blocked.

 ```java
 // your actual activation identifier